Explicit $L^2$ bounds for the Riemann $\zeta$ function: Second approach: Euler-Maclaurin and a standard mean value theorem

 For $T_{1},T_{2}$ general, we have to consider two additional integrals $\int_{T_{1}}^{\lceil T_{1}\rceil},\int_{\lfloor T_{2}\rfloor}^{T_{2}}$; we obtain however the same bound as in \eqref{boundmv}, with the summation going up to $\lfloor T_{2}\rfloor$ and with $T_1$ replaced by $\lfloor T_{1}\rfloor$.

 We can divide the last sum in \eqref{boundmv} into two sums, one for each of the summands in the numerator of the second fraction.
-For the first sum, we can use Preissmann's improvement \cite{Pr84} on Montgomery and Vaughan \cite[(1.7)]{MV74} with $u_{j}=a_{j}e^{i\lambda_{j}T_{2}}$ and obtain
+For the first sum we can reason as in Proposition~\ref{pr:brudern}, using \cite{Pr84} and obtaining